 The Code provides relief from violations of the REIT gross income requirements, as described below under "-Requirements for Qualification-Gross Income Tests," in cases where a violation is due to reasonable cause and not to willful neglect, and other requirements are met, including the payment of a penalty tax that is based upon the magnitude of the violation.
 In addition, certain Code provisions extend similar relief in the case of certain violations of the REIT asset requirements (see "-Requirements for Qualification-Asset Tests" below) and other REIT requirements, again provided that the violation is due to reasonable cause and not willful neglect, and other conditions are met, including the payment of a penalty tax.
 If we did not have reasonable cause for a failure, we would fail to qualify as a REIT.
 Whether we would have reasonable cause for any such failure cannot be known with certainty because the determination of whether reasonable cause exists depends on the facts and circumstances at the time and we cannot provide any assurance that we in fact would have reasonable cause for a particular failure or that the IRS would not successfully challenge our view that a failure was due to reasonable cause.
-Moreover, we may be unable to actually rectify a failure and restore asset test compliance within the required timeframe due to the inability to acquire additional qualifying assets due to transaction risks, access to additional capital or other considerations.
+Moreover, we may be unable to actually rectify a failure and restore asset test compliance within the required timeframe due to the inability to transfer or otherwise dispose of assets, including as a result of restrictions on transfer imposed by our lenders or undertakings with our co-investors and/or the inability to acquire additional qualifying assets due to transaction risks, access to additional capital or other considerations.
 If we fail to satisfy any of the various REIT requirements, there can be no assurance that these relief provisions would be available to enable us to maintain our qualification as a REIT, and, if such relief provisions are available, the amount of any resultant penalty tax could be substantial.